chrisstang/solar-system/README.md

 # Solar System

 ## Brief
 Space project that investigating how could model the solar system.
-As a first step, calculate the circumference of the sun.

 Calculating Pi to increasing accuracy e.g. 3, 3.1, 3.14, 3.141, etc.

+Store the most recently calculated PI value and display it on the webpage, using the PI value from the server to calculate the circumference of sun and each planet.

 ## Getting Started
 ### Steps: